A DIFFERENT LIFE

 Las Piedrotas

 Unlike many other towns in Mexico, Tapalpa’s architecture includes wooden doors, beams, and ceilings due to the abundance of forest land.
 Its traditional buildings have white facades with terra cotta roofs and red trim.
 There are six traditional public fountains (pilas) where people used to get their daily water, some of the six memorialized, others seemingly forgotten as the town has moved toward more modern ways.
 Tapalpa was the 5th of 83 towns to be designated Pueblo Mágico by the Board of Tourism.
 These “Magical Towns” are awarded their status based on natural beauty, cultural riches, and historic interest.
-Like most Mexican towns, shops, restaurants, and, in this case, two churches, outline the town plaza where locals and visitors alike stroll along talking and laughing while children ride bikes and visit the ice cream and snack vendors.
+Like most Mexican towns, shops, restaurants, and churches outline the town plaza where locals and visitors alike stroll along, talking and laughing while children ride bikes and visit the ice cream and snack vendors.

 The old Temple turned museum